nguy/artview/README.md

 [PyQt](http://www.riverbankcomputing.co.uk/software/pyqt/intro) or [TkInter](https://wiki.python.org/moin/TkInter)

+Note that the TkInter version is an older deprecated version of the code.

 Developed on Python 2.7.7 and 2.7.9 :: Anaconda 2.0.1 and 2.1.0
 MacOSX 10.9.4 and 10.10.2

-##Author list:
+##Author list

 Nick Guy (nick.guy@uwyo.edu)

 Timothy Lang

+Paul Hein

 NOTE:: This is open source software.
 Contributions are very welcome, though this is not my primary project.
 In addition it needs to be stated that no responsibility is taken by the author for any adverse effects.

 ## Caveats
 There has not been extensive testing, but seems reasonably stable.

 The data structure used to load can cause lag time, please be patient.
-Looking into fixes for this.